-Gloria Ladson-Billings is the Kellner Family Distinguished Professor in Urban Education in the Department of Curriculum & Instruction and is Faculty Affiliate in the Departments of Educational Policy Studies, Educational Leadership & Policy Analysis and Afro American Studies at the University of Wisconsin-Madison.
+Gloria Ladson-Billings is Professor Emerita and former Kellner Family Distinguished Professor in Urban Education in the Department of Curriculum & Instruction and was Faculty Affiliate in the Departments of Educational Policy Studies, Educational Leadership & Policy Analysis and Afro American Studies at the University of Wisconsin-Madison.
+She is the Immediate Past President of the National Academy of Education.
 She was the 2005-2006 president of the American Educational Research Association.
+She is a 2020-2021 Hagler Institute Fellow at Texas A&M University.
+She is a Fellow in the American Academy of Arts & Sciences and the British Academy.
 Ladson-Billings’ research examines the pedagogical practices of teachers who are successful with African American students.
 She also investigates Critical Race Theory applications to education.